Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 5. Muzli's Midjourney posts on Medium

-Next up is a small but great tip; go to this link here!
+Next is a small but great tip; go to this link here!

-There you will find a bunch of Medium posts with inspiration for your next Midjourney image!
+There you will find many Medium posts with inspiration for your next Midjourney image!

 The great thing is that they add both a great image for reference – but also the prompt under the image: